ejkreboot/newborn/education.md

 — Urination frequency: At least 4 wet diapers per 24 hours initially, increasing to at least 6 wet diapers per 24 hours over the coming 3-4 days.
 - Stooling: frequency and appearance can be widely variable.
 Call PCP if stooling small hard pellets or if there is any blood in the stool.
+- Feeding
+    - Feed on demand, every 2-3 hours.
+    - Do not allow infant to sleep through more than 1 feeding.
+    - Do not give newborns water, honey, or any thing else to eat or drink other than breastmilk or formula.
 - When to seek care:
     - Decreased urination
     - Poor feeding